louismullie/temp-data/markdown_final/a41807be-fbae-4dae-9e71-89dce8f4a5db.md

 ### Tramadol hydrochloride [^114cxRAs].
 FDA.
 Low credibility.

 Warnings and precautions regarding the use of tramadol hydrochloride PO (also known as Ultram, Qdolo):
-- Adrenal insufficiency, opioid-induced hyperalgesia: maintain a high level of suspicion, as tramadol has been associated with an increased risk for these adverse events.
+- **Adrenal insufficiency, opioid-induced hyperalgesia**: maintain a high level of suspicion, as tramadol has been associated with an increased risk for these adverse events.
-- Decreased blood glucose: use caution in patients with predisposing risk factors, such as diabetes.
+- **Decreased blood glucose**: use caution in patients with predisposing risk factors, such as diabetes.
-- Decreased serum sodium, decreased blood glucose: maintain a high level of suspicion, as tramadol has been associated with an increased risk for these adverse events.
+- **Decreased serum sodium, decreased blood glucose**: maintain a high level of suspicion, as tramadol has been associated with an increased risk for these adverse events.
-- Exacerbation of increased ICP: use caution in patients with increased ICP, brain tumor, or head injury.
+- **Exacerbation of increased ICP**: use caution in patients with increased ICP, brain tumor, or head injury.
-- Hypotension, syncope: use caution in patients with reduced blood volume or taking other CNS depressants.
+- **Hypotension, syncope**: use caution in patients with reduced blood volume or taking other CNS depressants.
 Monitor BP after initiation and dose titration.
 Avoid use in patients with circulatory shock.
-- Mask symptoms of head injury: use caution in patients with head injury.
+- **Mask symptoms of head injury**: use caution in patients with head injury.
 Avoid use in patients with impaired consciousness or coma.
-- Opioid withdrawal syndrome: do not discontinue abruptly in patients physically dependent on opioids.
+- **Opioid withdrawal syndrome**: do not discontinue abruptly in patients physically dependent on opioids.
-- Opioid withdrawal syndrome: use extreme caution in patients taking mixed agonist/antagonist analgesics (such as pentazocine, nalbuphine, or butorphanol) or partial agonist analgesics (such as buprenorphine).
+- **Opioid withdrawal syndrome**: use extreme caution in patients taking mixed agonist/antagonist analgesics (such as pentazocine, nalbuphine, or butorphanol) or partial agonist analgesics (such as buprenorphine).
-- Respiratory depression: use caution in patients with significant COPD, cor pulmonale, substantially decreased respiratory reserve, hypoxia, hypercapnia, or preexisting respiratory depression.
+- **Respiratory depression**: use caution in patients with significant COPD, cor pulmonale, substantially decreased respiratory reserve, hypoxia, hypercapnia, or preexisting respiratory depression.
 Obtain monitoring, especially after initiation and dose titration.
-- Seizure: use caution in patients taking higher doses of tramadol, concomitant use of SSRIs, TCAs, other tricyclic compounds, other opioids, neuroleptics, or naloxone, or with a history of a seizure disorder.
+- **Seizure**: use caution in patients taking higher doses of tramadol, concomitant use of SSRIs, TCAs, other tricyclic compounds, other opioids, neuroleptics, or naloxone, or with a history of a seizure disorder.
-- Serotonin syndrome: use caution in patients taking serotonergic drugs.
+- **Serotonin syndrome**: use caution in patients taking serotonergic drugs.
-- Somnolence: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
+- **Somnolence**: use extreme caution in patients performing activities requiring mental alertness, such as driving or operating machinery.
-- Sphincter of Oddi dysfunction: use caution in patients with gastrointestinal disorders.
+- **Sphincter of Oddi dysfunction**: use caution in patients with gastrointestinal disorders.
 Monitor patients with biliary tract disease for disease worsening, including acute pancreatitis.
-- Suicidal ideation: use caution in patients with a history of misuse and/or taking CNS-active drugs, including tranquilizers or antidepressant drugs, excessive alcohol use, or having emotional disturbance or depression.
+- **Suicidal ideation**: use caution in patients with a history of misuse and/or taking CNS-active drugs, including tranquilizers or antidepressant drugs, excessive alcohol use, or having emotional disturbance or depression.
 Do not use in suicidal or addiction-prone patients.

 ---